AI Agent Integration

 The agent automatically reconnects with an adaptive watchdog that detects failures in 2 consecutive checks and triggers immediate tunnel rebuilds when network interfaces change.
 It runs as a system service (launchd on macOS, systemd on Linux, Windows Scheduled Task) with exponential backoff.
 After consecutive rebuild failures, the watchdog enters a cooldown before retrying — it never gives up permanently.
 Network monitoring detects IP address changes and triggers proactive reconnection before the tunnel times out.
 Multipath active-backup keeps a secondary path ready for instant failover.
 On the operator side, a circuit breaker distinguishes transient errors from persistent failures and connection health checks run with configurable timeouts.
 Send SIGHUP for live config reload (macOS/Linux) without restarting the service, and run `nefia-agent status` to check agent health at any time.

-It combines Trust On First Use (TOFU) host key verification over VPN, session root sandboxing, policy rules (per-role command/path/host restrictions), device posture checks, mTLS gateway for MCP connections, and append-only audit logs with hash-chain integrity.
-For sensitive operations, the MCP approval workflow pauses AI agent actions until a human approves via the TUI dashboard.
+It combines mutually-authenticated agent tokens, workspace root sandboxing, policy rules (per-role command/path/host restrictions), device posture checks, mTLS gateway for MCP connections, and append-only audit logs with hash-chain integrity.
+For sensitive operations, the MCP approval workflow pauses AI agent actions until a human approves via the TUI dashboard or control plane.
 Just-In-Time (JIT) access grants temporary elevated privileges with automatic expiry.
 Multi-host exec commands show a preview and require confirmation before running, and `--dry-run` lets you preview target resolution without executing.

 Private keys and auth tokens are stored in your OS keyring (macOS Keychain, Linux Secret Service, Windows Credential Manager).
 When the keyring is unavailable (headless servers, CI), a local file encrypted with AES-256-GCM is used as fallback.
 Plaintext credentials are never written to disk.
 Agent tokens are 256-bit cryptographically random values, also stored in the OS keyring, with a 90-day TTL and automatic background rotation every 24 hours as expiry approaches.
 The agent checks config file permissions at startup and warns if the file is world-readable when it contains a plaintext key.